WIC (Women, Infants and Children)

-Children up to 5 years of age, infants, pregnant Women, breastfeeding women who have had a baby in the last 12 months, and women who have had a baby in the last 6 months.
+Children up to 5 years of age, infants, pregnant women, breastfeeding women who have had a baby in the last 12 month, and women who have had a baby, pregnancy loss and still birth within the last 6 months.

 - Must be enrolled OR child is an enrolled member

 - Must meet income guidelines

 - If there is income, applicants must bring the most recent check stubs indicating 30 days of pay.

 - Benefits for specific, free, nutritious foods